fherjaco/hello-world/README.md

 Hi my name id Fernando

-I´m very exited to leard coding, I´m hopong this wll be the beginning for new opportunities.
+I´m very exited to leard coding, I´m hopong this will be the beginning for new opportunities.